dombarrett/MPGI-SP2022/README.md

-# Fast-Fun
+# Making Physical Game Interfaces
-Working Github repo for the Spring 2021 ITP Class "Fast Fun: Physical Controllers for Unity"
+Working Github repo for the Spring 2022 IMA Class "Making Physical Game Interfaces"

 This is where code examples will be hosted, with new files added as the class continues.